revault/research/watchtower.md

 ### Re-fill WT wallet

-Let's begin by specifying the wallet types which are used in a revault deployment.
-The co-owned bitcoin is controlled in the _main wallet_, a distributed wallet among stakeholders and managers.
-The stakeholders' WTs each have their own wallet, the _WT wallet_.
+Let's begin by specifying the onchain output descriptors which are used in a Revault deployment.
+The deposit descriptor, informally the "main wallet" which is "storing the co-owned coins".
+The fee-bumping descriptor, a single P2WPKH per watchtower which they can spend from in order to fee-bump revocation transactions.
+This descriptor is the one stakeholders need to pay to in order to "refill" their watchtower.
+The stakeholders' WTs each have their own wallet (software), the _WT wallet_, to unlock fee-bump outputs.
-- This is a bit confusing... we don't really have good mental models for distributed wallets yet... is a wallet the software, the keys, or the complete access to coins?

 In order to function properly, a WT wallet must have access to a _nice_ (discussed in [Fee-bump output set structure]) utxo pool.
-Feebump transactions create this pool, and themselves incur a small fee.
+Re-fill transactions create this pool, and themselves incur a small fee.

 There are two approaches to the problem of how to maintain sufficient balance in each of the WT wallets, distinguished by the source of funding.
 The WT wallet can either be funded from the main wallet, or by an external source.
 Initially, both approaches seem valid, but the following discussion shows how this choice effects the protection of assets, stakeholders' trust assumptions, the incentives of participants, and the user experience.

 #### WT wallets funded from the main wallet

 As the stakeholders are responsible for the secure operation of their own WT, they should ensure that the WT wallet is sufficiently funded.
 This means they must initiate the re-fill process.
-The process involves determining the balance and UTxO set of the WT wallet (from inspecting the blockchain-- to avoid unnecessary communication with the WT), constructing the Feebump Tx(s) (which spends part of a deposit UTxO), adding their signature to the Tx(s), gathering consent and signatures from other stakeholders for the Feebump Tx(s) (which may require them each verifying the initiating stakeholder's WT's wallet state), and broadcasting the Feebump Tx.
+The process involves determining the balance and UTxO set of the WT wallet (from inspecting the blockchain-- to avoid unnecessary communication with the WT), constructing the Refill Tx(s) (which spends part of a deposit UTxO), adding their signature to the Tx(s), gathering consent and signatures from other stakeholders for the Refill Tx(s) (which may require them each verifying the initiating stakeholder's WT's wallet state), and broadcasting the Refill Tx.

 Note that most of the complexity of this process will be automated, and the user experience of this process will be something like:
 - Notifaction that WT balance is low